phamhung075/AIanalist/readme.md

-Here's an improved and more impactful version of your statement for the README.md:

 🚀 Why Bun?
 Why I Switched from Node.js
 I made the decision to completely stop using Node.js in favor of Bun due to its superior performance, native TypeScript support, and faster dependency management.
 Bun significantly outperforms Node.js in speed, efficiency, and modern development capabilities.